saulpw/visidata/www/design/display.md

   - populated by init or copied from subclass
   - can be populated by reload if data dependent

-- `Sheet.topRowIndex` index of row just below header row
-- `Sheet.cursorRowIndex`
-- `Sheet.cursorColIndex` (computed, O(ncols)); index into .columns

-Computed properties:
-- `Sheet.cursorRow`: rows[cursorRowIndex]
-- `Sheet.cursorCol`: columns[cursorColIndex] (equivalent to visibleCols[cursorVisibleColIndex])
-- `Sheet.nVisibleRows`: simply based on terminal height, the exact number of rows that can be displayed.
-- `Sheet.visibleRows`: slice of onscreen rows; 'visible' has different meaning than visibleCols
-- `Sheet.visibleCols`: (O(ncols), cached between frames): list of all non-hidden columns
-- `Sheet.leftVisibleColIndex` is the first non-key column on the left.
-- `Sheet.rightVisibleColIndex` (computed by `Sheet.calcColLayout()`, assignments ignored)
-- `Sheet.cursorVisibleColIndex`

 Any `*VisibleCol*` property is an index into `visibleCols`.